truthcoin/www.truthcoin.info/_posts/2017-10-12-fork-futures.md

 ## The Janssens Portfolio

+> For a given set of beliefs, certain portfolios can't lose any money.

 Now we are going to use some financial engineering to build Olivier Janssens his magically self-refunding portfolio.